navapbc/tf-ecs-example/docs/demo.md

 BAR length is: 9
 ```

 This demonstrates that the application was able to access our environment variables (without exposing their values publicly!)
 This is obviously a very trivial application.
-You would more likely set things like a database hostname and password in a real application.
+A real application would want/need paramters like a database hostname and password.

 To review how all this works, the docker container is using the parameter-store-exec tool to pull AWS Parameter store params into the unix environment.
 https://github.com/navapbc/tf-ecs-example/blob/master/basic-app/Dockerfile#L21